 Question 1 - Have you clearly defined and recorded the roles and responsibilities of the pension board?
-Your Answer: Yes Green Feedback: You should keep roles and responsibilities under review, in particular considering scheme regulations or working arrangements (eg where certain functions are discheme manager).
-Roles and responsibilities should be made clear during the appointment process, so they are clear about what is expected of them and what is the should also ensure these are communicated and understood by relevant process, members or in the case of local government pension schemes, the committee, eg by publishing them alongside other pension board information. elegated by the board member at the role entails. arties such as the
+Your Answer: Yes Green Feedback: You should keep roles and responsibilities unde scheme regulations or working arrangements (e scheme manager).
+Roles and responsibilities sh appointment process, so they are clear about wh You should also ensure these are communicated administrator, members or in the case of local ge committee, eg by publishing them alongside othe g where certain functions are deleganould be made clear during the board hat is expected of them and what the d and understood by relevant parties overnment pension schemes, the pe ated by the d member e role entails. s such as the

 Question 2 - Have you published information about the pension board and ensured it is kept up to date?
-Your Answer: Yes - we publish information to legal requirements and provide additional information about the pension board and board business Feedback: Our code of practice sets out examples of additional information you may wish to publishing if you don't already do so.
-You should monitor all published data to en accurate and complete.
-You should also ensure that the information is suitably accessible - it should be a scheme members and all staff who are eligible to be automatically enrolled into the without them needing to ask for it.
-Further information is on our website. sure it remains available to all Useful Links: Code of Practice 14: Publishing information about schemes Website: Publishing scheme information
+Your Answer: Yes - we publish information to legal requirements and provide additional information about the pension board and board business Feedback: Our code of practice sets out examples of additional information you may wish to epublishing if you don't already do so.
+You should monitor all published data to ensaccurate and complete.
+You should also ensure that the information is suitably accessible - it should be a scheme members and all staff who are eligible to be automatically enrolled into the ure it remains vailable to all without them needing to ask for it.
+Further information is on our website.
+Useful Links: Code of Practice 14: Publishing information about schemes Website: Publishing scheme information